-Apr 18: Postmaster General Jesse M. Donaldson orders several cost-cutting moves after a House committee made drastic cuts to the Post Office budget.
-The most serious cost-cutting measure is the immediate reduction of residential mail deliveries to only once per day instead of the two deliveries currently being made on most city delivery routes.
+Apr 18: Post Office to cut mail delivers to only once per day.
+Postmaster General Jesse M. Donaldson orders several cost-cutting moves after a House committee made drastic cuts to the Post Office budget.
+The most serious cost-cutting measure is the immediate reduction of residential mail deliveries to only once per day instead of the two deliveries currently being made on most major city delivery routes.

 ▲Wednesday, April 19